alfadb/specs-workflow-mcp/README.md

 </details>

-## 🤖 AI Usage Guide
+## 🤖 AI Usage Guidelines

-### Make AI Use This Tool Better
+### To Help AI Use This Tool Better

 **Strongly recommended** to add the following prompt to your AI assistant configuration.
-Without it, AI may:
+Without this configuration, AI might:

 - ❌ Not know when to invoke Spec Workflow
-- ❌ Forget to manage task progress, causing disorganized work
+- ❌ Forget to manage task progress, leading to chaotic work
-- ❌ Not utilize Spec Workflow for systematic documentation
+- ❌ Not use Spec Workflow for systematic document management
 - ❌ Unable to continuously track project status

 With this configuration, AI will intelligently use Spec Workflow to manage the entire development process.

-> **Configuration Note**: Please modify the following based on your needs:
+> **Configuration Note**: Please modify the following as needed:
 >
-> 1. Change `./specs` to your preferred documentation directory path
+> 1. Change `./specs` to your preferred document directory path
-> 2. Change "English" to your preferred documentation language (e.g., "Chinese")
+> 2. Change "English" to your preferred document language (like "Chinese")

 ```
 # Spec Workflow Usage Guidelines

 ## 1. Check Project Progress
-When user mentions continuing previous project or is unsure about current progress, proactively use:
+When users mention continuing previous projects or are unsure of current progress, proactively use:
 specs-workflow tool with action.type="check" and path="./specs"

-## 2. Documentation Language
+## 2. Document Language
-All spec workflow documents should be written in English consistently, including all content in requirements, design, and task documents.
+All spec workflow documents should be written consistently in English, including all content in requirements, design, and task documents.

-## 3. Documentation Directory
+## 3. Document Directory
-All spec workflow documents should be placed in ./specs directory to maintain consistent project documentation organization.
+All spec workflow documents should be placed in the ./specs directory to maintain consistent project document organization.

 ## 4. Task Management
 Always use the following to manage task progress: